Designing Observables for Measurements with Deep Learning: Introduction

-We propose to use machine learning for designing observables that are maximally sensitive to a given parameter(s) while also being minimally sensitive to detector distortions.
+We propose to use machine learning for designing observables that are maximally sensitive to a given parameter(s) or model discrimination while also being minimally sensitive to detector distortions.
 Simultaneous optimization ensures that we only use regions of phase space that are measurable.
 A tailored loss function is used to train neural networks.
 We envision that this approach could be used for any case where simulations are used for parameter estimation.
 For concreteness, we demonstrate the new technique to the case of differentiating two parton shower Monte Carlo models of deep inelastic scattering.
 While neither model is expected to match data exactly, the availability of many events with corresponding detailed simulations makes this a useful benchmark problem.
-We do not focus on the parameter estimation step itself, but there are many proposals for doing this optimally with machine learning~\cite{Brehmer:2018kdj,Brehmer:2018eca,Brehmer:2018hga,DeCastro:2018psv,Elwood:2018qsr,Andreassen:2019nnm,Brehmer:2019xox,Wunsch:2020iuh,Ghosh:2021roe,GomezAmbrosio:2022mpm,Simpson:2022suz}.
+We do not focus on the unfolding or parameter estimation steps themselves, but there are many proposals for doing unfolding~\cite{Arratia:2021otl,Datta:2018mwd,bunse2018unification,Ruhe2019MiningFS,Andreassen:2019cjw,Bellagente:2019uyp,1800956,Vandegar:2020yvw,Andreassen:2021zzk,Howard:2021pos,Backes:2022vmn,Chan:2023tbf,Shmakov:2023kjj,Alghamdi:2023emm,H1:2021wkz,H1prelim-22-031,H1:2023fzk,H1prelim-21-031,LHCb:2022rky,Komiske:2022vxg,Song:2023sxb} and parameter estimation~\cite{Brehmer:2018kdj,Brehmer:2018eca,Brehmer:2018hga,DeCastro:2018psv,Elwood:2018qsr,Andreassen:2019nnm,Brehmer:2019xox,Wunsch:2020iuh,Ghosh:2021roe,GomezAmbrosio:2022mpm,Simpson:2022suz} with machine learning.
+Instead, our focus is on the construction of observables that are engineered to be sensitive to target parameters or to distinguishing models while also insensitive to detector effects.
+The latter quality ensures that uncertainties arising from the dependence on unfolding `priors' is small.
+This is explicitly illustrated using a standard, binned unfolding method in the deep inelastic scattering demonstration.

 This paper is organized as follows.
 Section~\ref{sec:methods} introduces our approach to observable construction.
 The datasets used for demonstrating the new method are introduced in Sec.~\ref{sec:data}.
 Results with these datasets are presented in Sec.~\ref{sec:results}.
 The paper ends with conclusions and outlook in Sec.~\ref{sec:conclusion}.